-If the videos you're using for the foreground and background have different aspect ratios, you may end up with black bars along the edges after applying Chroma key.
+If the videos you're using for the foreground and background have different aspect ratios, you may end up with black bars or empty areas along the edges after applying Chroma key.
 To fix this, crop the videos to the project's aspect ratio.